-This is expected behavior, because both the NI USB-9263 and the NI 9263/9264 C Series modules are specified to have 2 Ω output impedance.
-If the external devices attached to these cards have a very low internal resistance, the module will not output the expected 10 V. This is done intentionally to keep the card safe from over voltage.Learn more about the Output Impedance specification here: Specifications Explained: NI Multifunction I/O (MIO) DAQ.
+Both the NI-9263 and NI-9264 C Series modules, as well as the USB-9263 and USB-9264, are specified to have 2 Ω output impedance.
+If the external devices attached to these NI DAQ devices have a very low internal resistance, the NI DAQ device will not output the expected 10 V. This is done intentionally to keep the card safe from an overvoltage condition.Learn more about the Output Impedance specification here: Specifications Explained: NI Multifunction I/O (MIO) DAQ.

 Collaborate with other users in our discussion forums